npkanaka/npkanaka.github.io/_pages/about.md

 News
 ------
+**December 2024**: ⭐ Defended ~ Master's thesis titled "Comparative Investigation of Grokking in Transformers and Beyond: A Study on Reasoning", exploring how dataset design and model architecture influence reasoning and generalization in Large Language Models - [info](/files/llms-reasoning.md) _(under review)_

 **August 2024**: _Presented_ ~ Implicit reasoning in transformers depends on data distribution and training structure, not model size or data volume .

-**July 2024**: _Presented_ ~ AI assistant for 911 operators, enhancing decision accuracy with a hybrid reasoning system .
+**July 2024**: _Presented_ ~ AI assistant for 911 operators, enhancing decision accuracy with a hybrid reasoning system.

 **June 2024**: _Presented_ ~ Enhanced ConnectorX, reducing data migration times and optimizing large-scale AI workloads as a Research Engineer at OSU .